jeffsdata/py-inspirationals/README.md

+# Summary
+This project allows you to create inspirational quote/images from freely available stock image site "unsplash" or whatever images you want, really.
+I used this to fill an old digital photo frame with rotating quotes.
+See the [Examples](#examples) below.

 # Getting Started
-0. Install dependencies from requirements.txt
+1. Install dependencies from requirements.txt
     - `pip install -r requirements.txt`

-1. Create a list of quotes - in /data/raw/quotes.csv (a demo file is provided)
+2. Create a list of quotes - in /data/raw/quotes.csv (a demo file is provided)
     - Should have two columns: "quote" and "attributed".
     - <img src="./readme-images/quotes-data.PNG">

-2. Create an account on Unsplash and get ClientID
+3. Create an account on Unsplash and get ClientID
+    - If you already have images, you can skip this part - just load your images into /data/raw/images
     - Go to: [Unsplash Developers](https://unsplash.com/developers)
     - Sign up
     - Under "Your Apps", create an app and get ClientID (aka: "Access Key")